RodgersRepo/CMS_Ad_Hoc_Rename/README.md

-# CMS Ad hoc renmae
+# CMS Ad hoc rename

 A dot net core minimal api application to change Ad hoc conference names on a Cisco Meeting Server (CMS).
 For deployments where CUCM (Cisco Unified Communications Manager) creates the conference on CMS.